Innovative Partnership Certificate

-The certificate for innovative partnership recognizes organizations working collaboratively on leading edge climate initiatives that are above and beyond business as usual.
+The certificate for innovative partnerships recognizes organizations working collaboratively on leading edge climate initiatives that are above and beyond business as usual.
 Partnerships that are candidates for recognition should be comprised primarily of stakeholder institutions from government, academia and/or the private sector that have collectively established objectives to measurably address greenhouse gas reduction goals and/or adaptation and resilience activities.

 Application and Submission Instructions